itp-dwd/2020-spring/guides/database-services-guide.md

 * **Add a user**: this is important.
 You will add a database "user" which will be essential for when you connect to your database from your server-side Express.js application.
 By adding you **username** and **password** you will be able to connect remotely via Node.js from another server.
 This username and password become rolled into the URL of the MongoDB Atlas database you've just created.
   ![Mongodb atlas 11](../assets/mongodb-atlas/mongodb-atlas-11.png)

+  * NOTE: you can later [whitelist all IP Addresses for use in Glitch](glitch--mongodb-atlas-whitelist-all-ip-addresses)

 * Behold!
 The MongoDB Atlas URL to your database!
 You can use this URL to connect from your Express.js application.
   ![Mongodb atlas 12](../assets/mongodb-atlas/mongodb-atlas-12.png)